Cope, Colorado

 Cope is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Washington County, Colorado, United States.
 The population was 53 at the 2020 census.
 The Cope post office has the ZIP Code 80812.

 History

 The Cope, Colorado, post office opened on July 16, 1889.
 The community was named after Johnathon C. Cope, a railroad official.

 Geography

-Cope is located in Washington County at coordinates and elevation 4403 ft.

 At the 2020 United States Census, the Cope CDP had an area of 4.731 km2, including 0.080 km2 of water.

 Demographics

 The United States Census Bureau defined the Cope CDP for the United States Census 2020.